-Diemme® Filtration has numerous references for these applications in various parts of the world where the availability of waste biomass is abundant and where there is an incentive to reduce the use of fossil fuels.
+Diemme® Filtration has provided numerous solutions for Second -Generation Biothethanol applications in various parts of the world where the availability of waste biomass is abundant and where there is an incentive to reduce the use of fossil fuels.

-The close collaboration with customers and with groups that have patented various cellulosic Bioethanol processes in this field has allowed the inclusion of the filter press as a solid-liquid separation technology in various production steps.
+The close collaboration with our customers and with industry groups that have patented various cellulosic Bioethanol processes in this field has allowed the inclusion of the Diemme Filtration filter press as a viable solid-liquid separation technology in various production steps.

 Diemme Filtration technology in the Second-generation Bioethanol production flowsheet